sethmlarson/secure-python-package-template/README.md

   users to privately submit vulnerability reports directly to the repository.
 - Update the URL in the `SECURITY.md` file to the URL of your own repository.

+### Secret scanning

+- Settings > Code security and analysis
+- Select "Enable" for "Secret scanning".
+This will scan and report published tokens to their respective services (like AWS, GCP, GitHub Tokens, etc) so they can be revoked before they're used by a malicious party.
+- Also enable "Push Protection" which scans incoming commits for secrets before they are made publicly available.
+This should provide even more protection from accidentally publishing secrets to a git repository.

 ## Configuring PyPI

 PyPI is increasing the minimum requirements for account security and credential management to make consuming packages on PyPI more secure.
 This includes [eventually requiring 2FA for all users and requiring API tokens to publish packages](https://pyfound.blogspot.com/2020/01/start-using-2fa-and-api-tokens-on-pypi.html).
 Instead of waiting for these best practices to become required we can opt-in to them now.